VerifyTests/Verify.EntityFramework/readme.md

 To detect and correct missing `OrderBy` clauses in EF queries, use [EntityFramework.OrderBy](https://github.com/SimonCropp/EntityFramework.OrderBy).

+## Query complexity

+To detect and limit overly large or expensive EF queries, for example unbounded results, huge `Contains` lists, or deeply nested includes, use [EfQueryComplexity](https://github.com/SimonCropp/EfQueryComplexity).

 ## Anti-patterns

 Queries that contain an anti-pattern throw when they are compiled.
 This works with any provider, and also applies to `ToQueryString()`, so verifying a [Queryable](#queryable) also throws.